-- When NICE recommends a treatment as an option for use within the Cancer Drugs Fund, NHS England will make it available according to the conditions in the managed access agreement.
-This means that, if a patient has untreated metastatic or locally advanced urothelial carcinoma and cisplatin is unsuitable and the doctor responsible for their care thinks that atezolizumab is the right treatment, it should be available for use, in line with NICE's recommendations and the Cancer Drugs Fund criteria in the managed access agreement.
-Further information can be found in NHS England's Appraisal and funding of cancer drugs from July 2016 (including the new Cancer Drugs Fund) A new deal for patients, taxpayers and industry. - 4.2 The Welsh ministers have issued directions to the NHS in Wales on implementing NICE technology appraisal guidance when the drug or treatment, or other technology, is approved for use within the Cancer Drugs Fund.
-When a NICE technology appraisal recommends the use of a drug or treatment, or other technology, for use within the Cancer Drugs Fund, the NHS in Wales must usually provide funding and resources for it within 2 months of the first publication of the final appraisal determination or agreement of a managed access agreement by the NHS in Wales, whichever is the latter. - 4.3 Atezolizumab has been recommended according to the conditions in the managed access agreement.
-The Department of Health and Roche have agreed that atezolizumab will be available to the NHS with a patient access scheme, which makes it available with a discount.
-The patient access scheme has been incorporated into the managed access agreement.
-The size of the discount is commercial in confidence.
-It is the responsibility of the company to communicate details of the discount to the relevant NHS organisations.
-Any enquiries from NHS organisations about the patient access scheme should be directed to global.pas@roche.com
+- 4.1 When NICE recommends a treatment as an option for use within the Cancer Drugs Fund, NHS England will make it available according to the conditions in the managed access agreement.
+This means that, if a patient has untreated PD-L1-positive metastatic or locally advanced urothelial carcinoma and cisplatin is unsuitable and the doctor responsible for their care thinks that atezolizumab is the right treatment, it should be available for use, in line with NICE's recommendations and the Cancer Drugs Fund criteria in the managed access agreement.
+Further information can be found in NHS England's Appraisal and funding of cancer drugs from July 2016 (including the new Cancer Drugs Fund) - A new deal for patients, taxpayers and industry. - 4.2 The Welsh ministers have issued directions to the NHS in Wales on implementing NICE technology appraisal guidance when the drug or treatment, or other technology, is approved for use within the Cancer Drugs Fund.
+When a NICE technology appraisal recommends the use of a drug or treatment, or other technology, for use within the Cancer Drugs Fund, the NHS in Wales must usually provide funding and resources for it within 2 months of the first publication of the final appraisal document or agreement of a managed access agreement by the NHS in Wales, whichever is the latter.